-Debug Spark applications locally or remotely on an HDInsight cluster with Azure Toolkit for IntelliJ through SSH
+Debug Apache Spark applications locally or remotely on an HDInsight cluster with Azure Toolkit for IntelliJ through SSH

 This article provides step-by-step guidance on how to use HDInsight Tools in Azure Toolkit for IntelliJ to debug applications remotely on an HDInsight cluster.
 To debug your project, you can also view the Debug HDInsight Spark applications with Azure Toolkit for IntelliJ video.

 HDInsight Tools in Azure Toolkit for IntelliJ.
 This tool is part of Azure Toolkit for IntelliJ.
 For more information, see Install Azure Toolkit for IntelliJ.
 And Azure Toolkit for IntelliJ.
-Use this toolkit to create Spark applications for an HDInsight cluster.
-For more information, follow the instructions in Use Azure Toolkit for IntelliJ to create Spark applications for an HDInsight cluster.
+Use this toolkit to create Apache Spark applications for an HDInsight cluster.
+For more information, follow the instructions in Use Azure Toolkit for IntelliJ to create Apache Spark applications for an HDInsight cluster.